 \section{Discussion}

 Our experiments revealed that in LLM mathematical problem-solving, zero-shot performance favored symbolic and proofs, while CoT prompting performed better in numerical problems.
+Moreover, scaling \texttt{Qwen-3} (0.6B to 14B) improves English reasoning accuracy from 26.85\% to 45.95\% and narrows the English-Bangla performance gap from 7\% to 1\% (see Appendix \ref{appendix:scaling_effect}).
+This scale-driven alignment almost doubles the accuracy rate of Bangla logical proofs to 70\%, demonstrating that larger models effectively reduce language-specific discrepancies in complex reasoning.
 A significant failure mode was code-switching reasoning, specifically with Bangla CoT, which repeatedly led to linguistically broken mathematical outputs containing mixed tokens.
 Furthermore, we observed several concerning behaviors, including models producing over 4,600 tokens without a solution before concluding with \textit{"Hmm, I’m stuck"}, self-imposed limits (\textit{"I think I've reached the limit of my understanding"}), and deterministic backtracking that induced hallucinations and infinite recursive loops (see Appendix \ref{appndx:qualitative}).
 Finally, \texttt{Gemini} underperformed in the English zero-shot setting compared to its Bangla performance and against open-source models, suggesting it may rely on pattern-matching rather than deep mathematical reasoning.